lofar-astron/lofar-deploy/contributions/README.md

 List of scripts:
 deploy-das5.sh - Used to deploy the software on the ASTRON cluster of DAS5 to be used on the whole cluster.
-deploy-flits.sh - Used to deploy the software in a virtualenv on a flits node.
+flits - Contains deploy-flits.sh which is used to deploy the software in a virtualenv on a flits node.
+The two other files are patches to extend the virtualenv funtionality to our needs.